samogot/betterdiscord-plugins/v2/Quoter/README.md

     - In v2 default behaviour can be set in settings.
 In v1 default is `Ctrl+Click`
 3. Use shortcut `Ctrl+Shift+C` to quote current selection into clipboard.
 Useful if you want to quote into different channel

+## Roadmap
+- Change quote behaviour for plugin users a bit - render timestamp as jump-link (instead of header) and add user popout and user context menu for quote author.
+- *Maybe sometime in future*.
+Add rich UI to handle what will be quoted now.
+Similar as in Citador plugin

+Contributions are welcomed!

 ## Changelog

 ### 3.0